 Investigation of Fracture Behavior of Deep Drawn Automotive Part affected by Thinning with Shell Finite Elements 2020-01-0208

 An accurate modeling approach of sheet metal fracture behavior under plastic deformation is one of the key parameters affecting optimal vehicle development process.
-FLD (Forming Limit Diagram) approach which plays an important role in judging forming severity has been widely used in forming industry and localized necking is the dominant mechanism leading to fracture in sheet metal forming and crash events.
+FLD (Forming Limit Diagram) approach, which plays an important role in judging forming severity, has been widely used in forming industry, and localized necking is the dominant mechanism leading to fracture in sheet metal forming and crash events.

-How to create HC fracture model from existing FFLD curves is demonstrated in this paper and the developed FFLD (Fracture Forming Limit Diagram) , which covers ultimate cracks beyond local necking, based on traditional FLD enabling to predict fracture of CR340HSLA steel on deep drawn seat belt anchor plate under tensioning load is investigated and compared to corresponding GISSMO(Generalized Incremental Stress State dependent damage Model) using Triaxial Limit by a new keyword (*DEFINE_CURVE_TRIAXIAL_LIMIT_FROM_FLD) in LS-DYNA3D which is being converted from FFLD and developed by HC(Hosford-Coulomb) fracture model.
-And the thinning effect on 2D-shell elements by deep drawing affecting fracture behavior is also investigated.
+How to create HC(Hosford-Coulomb) fracture model from existing FFLD (Fracture Forming Limit Diagram) curves is demonstrated and developed in this paper, which covers ultimate cracks beyond local necking based on traditional FLD.
+The fracture prediction model on deep drawn seat belt anchor plate made of CR340HSLA steel under tensioning load is investigated and compared to corresponding GISSMO(Generalized Incremental Stress State dependent damage Model) using Triaxial Limit by a new keyword (*DEFINE_CURVE_TRIAXIAL_LIMIT_FROM_FLD) in LS-DYNA3D , which is being converted from FFLD and developed by HC(Hosford-Coulomb) fracture model.
+And the thinning effect on 2D-shell elements by deep drawing that affects fracture behavior is also investigated.

 Finally, a proposed approach to predict accurate fracture considering thickness changes during forming on deep drawn parts by FFLD is validated by corresponding experiments.